iOSXPC/wallpaper_app/privacy_policy.md

 * To provide the delivery of service.
 * To perform service-related services.
 * To assist in analyzing how the app is used.
 This Privacy Policy informs users of this app that these third parties have access to your Personal Information.
 The reason is to perform the tasks assigned to them.
-However, they are obligated not to disclose or use the information for any other purpose.
+However, they are obligated not to disclose nor use the information for any other purpose.

 ## Security
 iOSXPC Design Studio values your trust in providing your Personal Information, thus commercially acceptable means of protecting it are in place.
-Remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and absolute security cannot be guaranteed.
+Remember that no method of transmission over the internet, no method of electronic storage is 100% secure and reliable and absolute security cannot be guaranteed.

 ## Links to Other Sites
 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.